proximax-storage/xpx-chain-devportal-docs/docs/rest-api/serialization.md

     mosaics = array(UnresolvedMosaic, mosaicsCount, sort_key=mosaicId)
 ```

 Secondly, define a second transaction struct in the same file.
 This will contain information about the version of the entity and its identifier.
-The underlying transaction properties and the particular transaction body are appended as inlines.
+The underlying transaction properties and the particular transaction body are appended as inline.

 ```c
 # binary layout for a non-embedded transfer transaction